-- Two-dimensional (2-D) generational mortality scales; - One-dimensional (1-D) generational mortality scales; and - Static mortality scales with a fixed projection period.
+- Two-dimensional (2-D) generational mortality tables; - One-dimensional (1-D) generational mortality tables; and

+• More historically, static mortality tables with a fixed projection period.
-Two-dimensional generational mortality scales, such as the CIA MI-2017 (MI-2017) and the CPM Improvement Scale B (CPM-B), allow for improvement rates that vary by year and age.
-MI-2017 was developed in 2017 using general population data from 1967-2015.
-CPM-B was developed based on the results of the C/QPP Phase III Report with some refinements, using data from 1967-2007.
-These both constitute broad and relevant mortality improvement studies for the Canadian population.

-Given the recent publication of both scales and the similar data sets used in their development, it may be appropriate to use either scale in the absence of credible information to the contrary, such as the publication of a successor scale by the CIA.

-For the MI-2017 scale, the CIA task force observed historical mortality improvement trends, expert opinions, and practices used in other regions to establish ultimate improvement rates and the period of transition from higher short-term improvement rates to the ultimate rates of improvements, while the CPM-B scale is based on experience from the C/QPP Study and assumptions used in the 26th Actuarial Report on the CPP.
-Given the uncertainty of the rates of future mortality improvements, the adoption of other 2-D scales with different initial and/or ultimate rates of improvement and periods and patterns of transition may also be appropriate when supported by a considered rationale.
+Two-dimensional generational mortality tables, such as the CPM Improvement Scale B (CPM-B), allow for improvement rates that vary by year and age.
+This scale was developed in the 2013 CIA C/QPP Study, which constitutes a broad and relevant mortality improvement study for Canadian pensioners.
+The use of the CPM-B for future mortality improvement rates would typically be an appropriate assumption in the absence of credible information to the contrary, such as the publication of a successor table by the CIA.
+The CPM-B scale adopts the assumption used by the CPP actuary with respect to the ultimate improvement rates and the period of transition from higher short-term improvement rates to the ultimate rates of improvement.
+Given the uncertainty of the rates of future mortality improvements, the adoption of other 2-D scales with different ultimate rates of improvement and periods and patterns of transition may also be appropriate when supported by a considered rationale.

-One-dimensional generational mortality scales, such as the CPM Improvement Scale B1-2014 (CPM-B1D2014) or Scale AA, were commonly used in the past to allow for improvement rates that vary by age only.
-However, two-dimensional generational scales are more robust and are therefore generally preferred over one-dimensional scales.
+One-dimensional generational mortality tables, such as the CPM Improvement Scale B1-2014 (CPM-B1D2014) or Scale AA, allow for improvement rates that vary by age only.
 The CPM-B1D2014 scale was designed to be a reasonable substitute for using the CPM-B scale for valuations with effective dates in 2014 or 2015.
 The use of a 1-D scale may simplify calculations required under valuation systems and would be acceptable if it satisfactorily approximates the financial effect of an appropriate 2-D scale at the valuation date.
 The use of a 1-D scale may also be appropriate if the actuary believes that no transition is required; for example, if the actuary believes that ultimate mortality improvement rates are not expected to differ from short-term mortality improvement rates.

-Static mortality rates with a fixed projection period were commonly used in the past to approximate the effect of using generational scales.
-However, generational mortality scales are generally preferred, and with advances in technology, static table approximations are no longer necessary.
+Static mortality rates with a fixed projection period were commonly used in the past to approximate the effect of using generational tables.
+However, generational mortality tables are generally preferred and with advances in technology, static table approximations are no longer necessary.
 If a fixed projection period is used, the actuary would consider the shortcomings of such an approach:

-- Depending on the manner in which the fixed projection period is determined, the current service costs and/or the allocation of the actuarial liabilities by cohort or membership category may be inappropriate7; and - The assumption will generally need to be updated at each subsequent valuation to reflect new base year mortality rates and revised projection periods to reflect any change in liability duration.
+- Depending on the manner in which the fixed projection period is determined, the current service costs and/or the allocation of the actuarial liabilities by cohort or membership category may be inappropriate7, - The assumption will generally need to be updated at each subsequent valuation to reflect new base year mortality rates and revised projection periods to reflect any change in liability duration.